Blindusername001/Web-Scraping-infinite-scroll-websites-with-Python-Selenium/README.md

 Depending on your needs, you can save the output either as an excel file or a csv file.
 In this case, I used csvwriter module in python to save as a csv file.
+If multiple sites were scraped - for example, in my code, I scraped reviews from all tripadvisor hotels in Cardiff.
+To union all the data for different sites before writing to csv, the ziplongest command in zip module of python can be used.

 ![screenshot](https://github.com/karthikkumar001/Web-Scraping-infinite-scroll-websites-with-Python-Selenium/blob/main/Images/step5.png)

+The entire code can be viewed in [https://github.com/karthikkumar001/Web-Scraping-infinite-scroll-websites-with-Python-Selenium/tree/main/Selenium%20codes].
+There are two selenium codes - one for google reviews and the other for tripadvisor website.